aimacode/aima-python/README.md

 ## Python 3.5

-This code is in Pythoin 3.5.
-If you don't have that version, you should [install it](https://www.python.org/downloads), and if you can't install it, use a browser-based Python interpreter such as [repl.it](https://repl.it/languages/python3).
+This code is in Python 3.5.
+(I believe any version from 3.4 on will work.)
+You can [install the latest version](https://www.python.org/downloads), and if that doesn't work, use a browser-based Python interpreter such as [repl.it](https://repl.it/languages/python3).

 ## Structure of the Project